tvietdo/DiscordBot/README.md

-# PoEWikiBot
+# Discord Bot

-A Discord bot for looking up Path of Exile items on the Wiki.
-It will post an image of the Item information from the wiki if it's available.
-Otherwise it will post a direct link to the Wiki Page.
+A fork of the PoeWikiBot which was a fork of another bot.
+Forking this respository might break things so it is best to fork the original wiki bot from: https://github.com/daleroy1/PoEWikiBot

 ## How it works